 |All Clients||$500,000 ($250,000 cash limit)||Securities and Exchange Commission (SEC), Financial Industry Regulatory Authority (FINRA)||TradeStation Securities, Inc.|

-This matters because you get the US investor protection amount, called SIPC.
-However, only clients with equities accounts are eligible for this scheme.
+This matters because you are covered by the US investor protection amount, called SIPC.
+However, only equities accounts are eligible for this scheme.
 So, if you have a futures account, your assets on that account won't be eligible for protection.

 SIPC investor protection protects against the loss of cash and securities in case the broker goes bust.
 The limit of SIPC protection is $500,000, which includes a $250,000 limit for cash.
-A non-U.S. citizen with Tradestation is treated by the SIPC the same as a US resident in case something goes south.
-The provided amount is a substantially higher amount than most European investor protection schemes.
+A non-U.S. citizen with TradeStation is treated by the SIPC the same as a US resident in case something goes bad.
+These amounts are substantially higher than what most European investor protection schemes offer.

 Not all investments are protected by SIPC.
 In general, SIPC covers notes, stocks, bonds, mutual fund and other investment company shares, and other registered securities.
 It does not cover instruments such as unregistered investment contracts, unregistered limited partnerships, fixed annuity contracts, currency, and interests in gold, silver, or other commodity futures contracts or commodity options.

 On the flip side, TradeStation does not provide negative balance protection.

 TradeStation was established in 1982.
 The longer track record a broker has, the more proof we have that it has successfully survived previous financial crises.

 Furthermore, TradeStation is owned by Monex Group, a Japanese online broker.
 It is one of the largest online brokers in Japan and is listed on the Tokyo Stock Exchange.
 This is a good sign, as listed companies are more transparent and are under stricter scrutiny than private companies.

 Providing annual financial statements, and being regulated by the SEC and FINRA are all great signs for TradeStation's safety.